What is an Ankle Sprain?

 An ankle sprain is a very common injury, often affecting sports people, walkers, gardeners and couch potatoes alike!
 The mechanism of injury often varies a lot from person to person.
 The most common sprain involves the ankle ‘giving way’.
 The lower leg travels onward to the outside edge of the foot, causing the sole of the foot to face inwards (inversion).
 This sprains the ligaments to the outside edge of the ankle.
 You can also have an eversion ankle sprain, although this is not as common.
 A sprain is damage to ligaments, whereas a strain would be damage to muscle.

-Acute Management using Chiropractic, Acupuncture and Massage
+Acute Management using Chiropractic, Laser Therapy, and Massage

 There is evidence that chiropractic care is effective in managing and treating ankle sprains, especially in the crucial early stages.
 Often, a first visit with one of our chiropractors would be a great place to start to find a suitable course of management.
-Depending on the injury, it may also be useful to have acupuncture, taping or massage to reduce swelling and inflammation, limit any further damage to the ligaments and put them back onto the road to recovery.
+Depending on the injury, it may also be useful to have laser therapy, taping or massage to reduce swelling and inflammation, limit any further damage to the ligaments and put them back onto the road to recovery.

 Prognosis of an Ankle Sprain